 Sectors: Mentorship, Startup Acceleration, Startup Incubation, Angel Investment, Industry Disruption

 The Peruvian startup ecosystem has a lot of potential, according to Rodrigo Fajardo, program coordinator at UTEC Ventures.
 A recent influx of government initiatives and private support programs for entrepreneurs has created the right mix for innovative startups to lay down roots and grow.
 But despite the possibilities, young tech talent does not generally consider entrepreneurship a viable career path.
 It is a mindset Fajardo said UTEC Ventures is trying change.

 As the entrepreneurship department of the University of Engineering and Technology (UTEC) in Lima, Peru – UTEC Ventures is already offering its entrepreneurs a vibrant array of support programs, from startup acceleration and incubation to angel investment networks.
-UTEC Ventures is also an active member of the GIST Network, hosting a GIST Startup Boot Camp in 2016 and becoming a GIST Innovation Hub that same year.
+UTEC Ventures is also an active member of the GIST Network, hosting a GIST Startup Startup Trainings in 2016 and becoming a GIST Innovation Hub that same year.
 UTEC Ventures has remained in the GIST program as a way to tap into a global network of ecosystem builders in emerging economies – a network that can provide insight and assistance to the Peruvian incubator.

 “It’s a great platform for discussion and networking.
 There is so much to learn from partners around the world, especially from other emerging countries that confront problems like ours,” said Fajardo about I-Hub.
 “I hope it’s going to make us more connected to the world, help us be a better actor of the international ecosystem, nourish the local entrepreneurship experience and inspire young tech graduates to see entrepreneurship as a solid way to make their aspirations real.”